NoriTanushree/Nori-Blog/content/_index.md

 # Hi!
 ## I am Tanushree Nori, a Data Scientist.
-## This is my blog on applied data science & various related topics
+## This is my blog with my applied data science projects